Skip to main content

 The Big Three: sapphire, ruby, emerald

-These are the gemstones with enough hardness, beauty, and tradition to work beautifully in everyday engagement rings.
+These are the gemstones with enough hardness and history to work well in everyday engagement rings.

 Sapphire